Using Labels

 Add a label when you highlight

-Labels can be used to supply additional data for highlighting.
+Labels can be used to supply additional data when highlighting - and this can then be used when specifying searches.

-2. Click New palette and give your palette a name.
+2. Click New palette and give your palette a name, e.g. Decalogue

 3. Right-click the palette and select Add a new style.

-5. Apply a highlight so that the label is visible in the resource - we'll set it to have a yellow background color
+5. Apply a highlight so that the label is visible when applied - we'll set it to have a yellow background color

-6. Check the box This style implies a label, and enter a name for your label.
+6. Check the box This style implies a label, and enter a name for your label, e.g. Decalogue

-7. Click the Add attributes link at the bottom and enter a name for your attribute.
+7. Click the Add attributes link at the bottom and enter a name for your attribute, e.g: Commandment

 Note: To add attributes at the time of highlighting, check the box Prompt to enter attributes.

-8. Select a type for the attribute value from the list.
-For example: Number
+8. Select a type for the attribute value from the list, e.g: Number

-10. Add additional attributes by repeating steps 6-8.
+10. Add additional attributes as required by repeating steps 7-9.

 For example: Add the attribute Type and attribute value text and leave the value blank.
-(You will edit it later.)
+(You will be able to specify a value when you apply the highlight.)

-12. Apply a shortcut key to this style by clicking the dropdown menu to the right of the style and clicking the triangle next to Shortcut key.
+12. Optionally apply a shortcut key to this style by clicking the dropdown menu to the right of the style and clicking the triangle next to Shortcut key.

 13. Repeat steps 3-11 to add additional styles to your palette.